Welcome

 This article has covered the following key knowledge points:

-• The assignment of a lease is completed by executing a deed of assignment, signed and witnessed by all parties.
+• The assignment of a lease is completed by executing a deed of assignment, signed and witnessed by all parties, and properly dated on completion.

-• Apportionments for rent, service charge, and insurance must be calculated and settled on completion.
+• Apportionments for rent, service charge, and insurance must be calculated and settled on completion; a retention is often used to cover later service charge reconciliations.

-• The assignor may be required to enter into an Authorised Guarantee Agreement (AGA) for leases granted on or after 1 January 1996.
+• The assignor may be required to enter into an Authorised Guarantee Agreement (AGA) for “new leases” (post-1995) where reasonable; the AGA must be limited to the immediate assignee.

-• SDLT may be payable on the assignment; the assignee must file a return and pay any tax due within 14 days.
+• SDLT may be payable on the assignment consideration; the assignee must file a return and pay any tax due within 14 days (LTT within 30 days in Wales).
+A return is required at or above £40,000 consideration even if no tax is payable.

-• The assignee must notify the landlord of the assignment, provide a certified copy of the deed, and pay any required fee.
+• The assignee must notify the landlord of the assignment, provide a certified copy of the deed, and pay any required fee within the timeframe and form required by the lease.

-• Failure to comply with lease terms or statutory requirements may result in breach of covenant or loss of legal title.
+• Failure to comply with lease terms or statutory requirements may result in breach of covenant, delay penalties, loss of priority in the registration gap, or—if first registration is missed for an unregistered lease with more than seven years unexpired—loss of legal title.

 Key Terms and Concepts